 Visa requirements for Northern Cyprus

 Most travellers including British and US nationals are able to enter Northern Cyprus for up to 90 days.
 If you choose to enter the north via Turkey, as long as you do not leave the airport in Turkey, you will not require a visa.
 If you would like to spend time in Turkey first, you must apply for a visa.
 Alternatively, entering through the south of Cyprus does not require a visa.

 As the UK is no longer part of the EU, British nationals can travel without a visa to Cyprus for up to 90 days in any 180-day period.
 Visits to other EU or Schengen countries are not cumulative and do not count towards the 90-day limit in Cyprus as Cyprus is not part of the Schengen area.

 Health Care and Immunisations

-European nationals in possession of an EHIC card should be aware that this is not valid in Northern Cyprus.
+European nationals in possession of an EHIC card and British people in possession of an EHIC card or a UK Global Health Insurance Card (GHIC) should be aware that these are not valid in Northern Cyprus.
 It is advised that you take out private medical insurance before you travel to the country.
 There are three well-equipped hospitals in Northern Cyprus alongside many private clinics, most doctors speak very good English and the cost of treatment is extremely low.